Who Is At Fault in a Rear End Accident?

 How Do You Determine Rear-End Collision Fault?

-Determining rear-end collision fault requires all aspects of the accident to be taken into account.
+Determining who is at fault for a rear end collision requires all aspects of the accident to be taken into account.
 While it may seem like the driver in the back is always at fault, that is not always the case.
 Tailgating, poor judgment, and distracted driving can interfere with a driver following at a safe distance.

 However, there are some circumstances where the driver in front may be at fault.
 A driver who fails to signal before changing lanes or backs up on purpose after stopping may be held responsible for causing a crash.
 In addition, broken taillights can prevent the driver in the back from getting the signal that the other driver in front is stopping.